The Earth Under Our Feet

 “Earth Under Our Feet,” performance is inspired by the symbol of mandala and by the concept of impermanence.
 During the performance, Bhat created an ephemeral installation of unfired clay that models our connectedness as it was shaped by audience participation.
 Through immersion and movement, this project invited participants to notice our entangled relation with others and with the very ground we stand on.

-Fifth iteration—India Art Fair 2025, presented by Asian Art Museum, San Francisco
+Fifth iteration—India Art Fair, presented by Asian Art Museum, San Francisco, 2025

-Fourth Iteration—Public immersive activation and a video projection at Santa Barbara Museum of Art
+Fourth Iteration—Public immersive activation and a video projection at Santa Barbara Museum of Art, 2024

-Second Iteration—North Eastern Illinois University Fine Arts Gallery, curated by Pia Singh
+Second Iteration—North Eastern Illinois University Fine Arts Gallery, 2022

 A 42-Second Trailer Clip